Environmental Compliance & Hazardous Materials

 2. LEAD PAINT: THE EPA RRP RULE AND CALIFORNIA REQUIREMENTS

-Lead-based paint is present in approximately 75% of homes built before 1978, and in Los Angeles - where a large percentage of the housing stock dates to the 1920s through 1970s - lead paint is effectively ubiquitous in older homes.
+Lead-based paint is present in approximately 75% of homes built before 1978, and in Los Angeles - where a large percentage of the housing stock dates to the 1920s through 1970s - lead paint is a common condition in older homes.
 The regulatory framework for lead paint in renovation is primarily the EPA's Renovation, Repair, and Painting (RRP) Rule, which has been in effect since April 2010 and is actively enforced.

 Who the RRP Rule applies to